willasbery/comp34812/src/notebooks/model_cards/deberta_model_card.md

 <!-- This is a summary of the values of hyperparameters used in training the model. -->

-      - embedding_dim: 300
-      - ngram: 2
+      - learning_rate: 5e-05
-      - pca_components (SVD): 540
-      - vocab_size: 12,000
+      - weight_decay: 0.03
-      - C: 1.96
+      - warmup_ratio: 0.11
-      - kernel: rbf
+      - dropout_rate: 0.05
-      - use_tf_idf_weightings: True
+      - max_seq_length: 512
-      - gamma: scale
+      - batch_size: 8
       - seed: 42
+      - num_epochs: 8 (early stopping enabled)

 #### Speeds, Sizes, Times

 <!-- This section provides information about how roughly how long it takes to train the model and the size of the resulting model. -->

-      - overall training time: 3 hours
+      - overall training time (early stopping occurred): 1.5 hours
+      - duration per training epoch: 30 minutes
       - model size: 10MB

 ## Evaluation